One binary · Linux · macOS · WSL · 25 MB RAM idle

 Never let runs stack up

-Per-task on_overlap policy: skip, queue, or terminate.
+Per-task on_overlap: skip, queue, or terminate.
 Per-service instance counts.
-Backoff with reset on stability.
+Restart backoff that resets on stability.

 Reboots don't drop runs

-Reboot the machine, run RunWisp, and missed firings replay (bounded by max_catch_up_runs).
+Boot the machine, start RunWisp, and missed firings replay, bounded by max_catch_up_runs.
 No quiet gaps in your history.

 Notify the way you want